Ronald H. Nash: Biography

 Ronald Herman Nash was born in Cleveland, Ohio on May 27, 1936.
 In 1956, Nash received ordination.
 He pastored both Baptist and Presbyterian churches.
 He earned his bachelor's degree at Barrington College, and a master's degree at Brown University, before going on to receive his Doctorate in Philosophy from Syracuse University in 1964.
 He did postdoctoral work at Stanford University in 1969.

 Following his doctoral work, Nash became the Chairman of the Department of Philosophy and Religion and Director of Graduate Studies in Humanities at Western Kentucky University, where he served for 27 years.
 In 1991, he became Professor of Philosophy and Theology at Reformed Theological Seminary, serving there until 2002.
 Additionally, Nash was Professor of Philosophy at the Southern Baptist Theological Seminary from 1998 to 2005.

 From 1988 to 1991, Nash was an advisor to the U.S. Civil Rights Commission.
 In 1991 and 1992, he lectured in Moscow on the subject of God and economics.
 In 1998, Nash conducted a speaking tour of New Zealand.
 He was also an advisor for the DreamWorks Animation movie, The Prince of Egypt.
 He taught overseas classes, World Views in Hong Kong and Church History in London.

 Nash died on March 10, 2006, due to complications from a stroke.
 He was survived by his wife, Betty Jane, and children, Jeffrey and Jennifer.
 A public memorial service in Nash's honor was held at the Orlando campus of the Reformed Theological Seminary.

 Thought

 Religious particularism

-Nash was a proponent of religious particularism.
+Nash was a proponent of Biblical Christianity in regard to salvation.
 He argued that one had to possess explicit belief in Jesus in order to obtain salvation.
 He argues that John 3:16–18 makes it explicit that all who believe in Jesus will be saved and all who fail to believe will not be saved.